drduh/macOS-Security-and-Privacy-Guide/README.md

 Where `/Volumes/OS\ X` is the path to the target disk mode booted Mac.

-This will take several minutes.
+This step will take several minutes.

 Run `diskutil list` again to make sure **Recovery HD** now exists.